mostjs-community/var-stream/README.md

 ## Use

-Refer to the test classes for the ground truth.
+Refer to the test specs for the ground truth.
 Summarizing:

 ```javascript